Houston Arts

 Lawndale Art and Performance Center

-DESCRIPTION: Founded in 1979, this alternative exhibition space for contemporary works in all media focusing on Houston area artists.
+DESCRIPTION: Founded in 1979, this alternative exhibition space for contemporary works in all media focuses on Houston area artists.
 With four galleries in its architecturally significant Art Deco building, Lawndale includes close to 500 artists annually in changing exhibitions.
-Over twenty exhibitions, informal talks and special events are offered yearly.
+Over twenty exhibitions, informal talks, and special events are offered yearly.

 ADMISSION: Free, donations accepted and art may be purchased